Alastair Smales: Athens 2004 Paralympic Games

 The Athens Paralympics was held in Greece from 17 to 28 September.
 The total of 19 sporting events made up the Athens Games.
-“China dominated the medal tally and gold medal standings.
-Great Britain finished with the second highest amount of gold medal and Australia had the second highest medal tally overall (“Athens 2004,” 2020).
+China dominated the medal tally and gold medal standings.
+Great Britain finished with the second-highest amount of gold medal and Australia had the second-highest medal tally overall (“Athens 2004,” 2020).
 More than 140 countries were represented at the games which was the largest representation in the history of the event.

-Smales’ third and final games were the Athens 2004 Paralympic games in Greece.
-He swam in a total of three races throughout the games.